 The master thesis is an independent project in which you will apply the knowledge acquired during your studies on solving a given assignment.

-The assignment will normally be carried out during the last semester of your studies, except the master's thesis of 60 ECTS that run over two semesters.
+A master's thesis of 60 ECTS normally run over the last two semesters of the masterstudy.
 At this stage you will have acquired the knowledge and know-how needed for accomplishing a relevant assignment in your studies.

 Literature work and work with the individual curriculum, modelling and simulations.
 The content will vary depending on the theme for the thesis work.
 Choice of project topic subject to availability of suitable supervisers.

-A halfway-presentation for peers and supervisors, typical i December, must be approved to be allowed to complete the thesis project.
+A halfway-presentation for peers and supervisors, typical in December, must be approved to be allowed to complete the thesis project.

 Through the work with the master thesis the student shall gain experience with a research project where methods from mathematical, physical and/or statistical modelling is applied.
 After completing the thesis, the student shall be able to: